shimspedy/sengov/content/alaska/young-don/_index.md

 subheader:
      greeting: Contact Representative Young Don
      description: Donald Edwin Young is an American politician serving as the U.S. Representative for Alaska's at-large congressional district since 1973.
 He is the Republican Party's longest-serving member of the U.S. House of Representatives in history, having represented Alaska for 24 terms.
-description: Contact Congressman Young Don of Alaska.
+description: Contact Representative Young Don of Alaska.
 Contact information for Young Don includes email address, phone number, and mailing address.
 image: young-don.jpeg
 video:
 url: /alaska/young-don/